 A 'wet reckless' conviction is less than a DUI charge.
 If you were convicted of reckless driving with a measurable amount of alcohol in your blood of less than .08, you must complete a 12-hour DUI education program.

 If you were convicted of a first DUI offense within 10 years, with a blood alcohol content of 0.20 or higher, you must complete a state-licensed nine-month, 60-hour alcohol and drug education and counseling program.

-Directory of State-licensed Service Providers in California (pdf format) :-
+Directory of State-licensed Service Providers in California 2017 Edition (pdf format) :-

-There are 4 essential steps you must take after DUI arrest in California:-
+There are 6 essential tasks you must complete after DUI arrest in California:-